About

 Hi!
 I’m Jean.

-Prior to starting my PhD, I received my MS in Strategy and BBA from Seoul National University.
-I grew up in Upstate New York and Seoul, Korea, and currently live in New York City.
-Outside of academia, I enjoy learning about dog training, going to anti-gravity yoga class, and playing electric guitar.
+I received my PhD in Management at Columbia Business School, MS in Strategy and BBA from Seoul National University.
+I grew up in Upstate New York and Seoul, Korea, and currently live in Pittsburgh.
+Outside of academia, I enjoy spending time with my dog, going to anti-gravity yoga class, and playing electric guitar.